RandyGaul/cute_framework/doc/protocol.md

 1. Send the client a *challenge request packet* periodically through the PACKET_SEND_FREQUENCY tunable (see [Tuning Parameters](#tuning-parameters)).
 Before sending the *challenge request packet*, fill in the `challenge bytes` with a unique bit pattern, and remember the bit pattern for later.
 Use the `sequence nonce` from the *encryption state* to fill in the `sequence nonce` of the *challenge request packet*.
 2. If a *challenge response packet* is received, first read in the `sequence nonce` and try decrypting the packet.
 If decryption fails, ignore the packet.
 3. Test to make sure the bit pattern post-decryption matches the bit pattern sent in the *challenge request packet*.
+4. If all checks passed, make sure there is still space available for the client to connect.
+If the server is full, respond with a *connection denied packet* and terminate the handshake.
-4. If all checks, passed, the client is now considered *connected*, but not *confirmed*.
+6. The client is now considered *connected*, but not *confirmed*.
 Increment the `sequence nonce` of the *encryption state*.
 Construct a new client entry.
 Periodically send the client the *connection accepted packet* with the data referencing the newly created client entry.
 Send the *connection accepted packet* at the rate of PACKET_SEND_FREQUENCY.
-5. Once the client responds with a *payload packet*, or a *keepalive packet*, consider the client *confirmed*.
+7. Once the client responds with a *payload packet*, or a *keepalive packet*, consider the client *confirmed*.
-6. If the client does not respond within `handshake timeout` seconds, destroy the encryption mapping and remove the connect token from the *connect token cache*.
+8. If the client does not respond within `handshake timeout` seconds, destroy the associated *encryption state* and remove the connect token from the *connect token cache*.
-7. Once a client is *connected* the server may start sending *payload packet*'s.
-If the client is not yet confirmed, the server *must* send an additional *connection accepted packet* just before sending the *payload packet*.
+9. Once a client is *connected* the server may start sending *payload packet*'s.
+If the client is not yet confirmed, the server **must** send an additional *connection accepted packet* just before sending a *payload packet*.
 Once the client is *confirmed* preceding *connection accepted packet*'s are no longer necessary.
 The purpose of extra *connection accepted packet*'s is an optimization: the server is allowed to start streaming payload packets earlier, but also ensures the client receives a *connection accepted packet*.

 ### Connected and Confirmed Clients